okami101/vuetify-admin/docs/guide/resources.md

 | **permissions**        | `array`              | Enable resource according to user permissions, as shown [here](authorization.md#resource).                                                 |
 | **autocompleteFields** | `array`              | List of resource fields to return from API inside [`VaAutocompleteInput`](components/inputs.md#autocomplete) for avoiding over-fetching.   |

-:::tip LABEL
+::: tip LABEL
 The `label` property can take a string or function, and is equal to `label` by default.
 Use string for simple case which represents a valid property of the targeted resource, as `name` for a `users` resource.
 Using a function, which is a simple callback that takes the full resource API object, allows you to return more complex combination of properties, as ``(r) => `${r.title} (${r.isbn})` ``.

 This label will be used for default page title for every show and edit CRUD pages as well as every reference-based fields and inputs (`VaReferenceField`, `VaReferenceArrayField`, `VaAutocompleteInput`, `VaSelectInput`, `VaRadioGroupInput`).
 :::

-:::tip ACTIONS
+::: tip ACTIONS
 For actions, you have to choose between `list` / `show` / `create` / `edit` / `delete`.
 If none `actions` or `except` is set, all 5 operations are active by default.

 All removed actions will be reflected on all crud pages and Vue Router will be adapted accordingly as well.
 For example, if you set `except` to `["show"]`, it will disable `show` route and all `show` actions (mainly buttons) associates to the concerned resource.
 :::

-:::danger DISABLING ACTIONS
+::: danger DISABLING ACTIONS
 Note that it will only disable routes client-side generation and change action buttons behavior.
 The resource API module has always all actions method available. **Adapt your backend accordingly** for prevent any unintended actions.
 :::